 Willow arguably receives the least screen time of the Scooby Gang, which is fine, as they are able to focus on her relationship with Tara and her dynamic with Xander and Anya more.
 Willow coming out in season four was enough of a change that just dealing with that over the course of season five was enough.
 They did a nice job of slowly showing her increasing power, too, without resorting to the stupidity coming next season.

 Tara and Anya both get nice spotlights.
 Both stories are rooted in the characters' pasts and both make good use of their connections within the Scooby Gang.
 While Tara's episode was more emotional, Anya's ends up working better, if only because it captures the group dynamic better.

 Xander finally gets the episode that we've been waiting for since he was introduced.
-Honestly, Xander peaks in season five, which is great at the time, but unravels in the next season.
-While he was adrift at seas all of last season, he comes into his own in season five, and suddenly you seem as the most stable member of the group.
+Honestly, Xander peaks in season five, which was great at the time, but unravels in the next season.
+While he was adrift at sea all of last season, he comes into his own in season five, and suddenly he seems like the most stable member of the group.

 Riley is all but largely destroyed in season five.
 His story makes up much of what went wrong during this season.
 He could have been an interesting addition to the group, particularly when placed at odds with Xander, but he was entirely defined by Buffy, and he wasn't going to survive like that.